Structuring an argument

 What follows is a brief overview of what is necessary to consider in the structure of the EE

 - The opening paragraph: Just a few lines to gain the readers interest.
-This could be an indication of why the topic chosen is interesting, important or worthy of study - for example, that many people try to quit smoking but often they are not successful and this can be a problem since smoking is dangerous to health.
+This could be an indication of why the chosen topic is interesting, important or worthy of study - for example, that many people try to quit smoking but often they are not successful and this can be a problem since smoking is dangerous to health.
 A quote or use of statistics may be a way of getting the reader's interest.

 - Background: A brief introduction to relevant information so that the reader can understand the issues at hand.
 This is in order to place the topic in an appropriate context.
 It may be appropriate here to include one of the first studies in this field of research.
 It is also in the section that the question to be researched should be justified - that is, why is this worth investigating?